Embedding Generalized CP Symmetry in One Zero Texture Neutrino Mass Models

+which is much higher than the experimental value ($\sim 0.085$).
+Therefore, this texture naturally drives $\theta_{13}$ to a large value in the inverted hierarchy, and the condition cannot be satisfied without phase tuning or without taking $m_3$ comparable to $m_1$ and $m_2$.
+Similar results have been shown in (\cite{Kumar:2023iaj}).
+For NH, the effective Majorana mass also vanishes.

-\item Figure \ref{fig1:a} depicts the correlation between the \( m_{ee}\) and \(m_{\text{lightest}}\) for the mass matrix \(m_{II}\) in NH, characterized by a zero texture at the (1,2) position.
+\item Figure \ref{fig1}(\subref{fig1:a}) depicts the correlation between the \( m_{ee}\) and \(m_{\text{lightest}}\) for the mass matrix \(m_{II}\) in NH, characterized by a zero texture at the (1,2) position.
 The analysis reveals that this matrix is consistent with both current and future experimental constraints.
-The lower bound on \( m_{ee} \leq 0.016 \, \text{eV} \) is within the sensitivity reach of KamLAND-Zen, LEGEND, and nEXO experiment.
-The lightest neutrino mass shows the compatibility with the proposed sensitivities of KATRIN and Project 8 experiment.
-Figure \ref{fig1:b} illustrates the correlation between the \( m_{ee}\) and the sum of neutrino masses(\(\Sigma m_i\)).
-The results indicate compatibility with the P20H+DESI/SDSS+DES-SN dataset, \(\Sigma m_i < 0.17\,\text{eV}\), but incompatible with the Planck limit.
+The lower bound on \( m_{ee} \leq 0.0043 \, \text{eV} \) is within the sensitivity reach of KamlandZen, LEGEND, and nEXO experiment.
+The appearance of branches in the correlation plot is a direct consequence of imposing the \(R_{\nu}\) condition within the \(3\sigma\) range of the NuFIT\,6.0 oscillation data.
+This requirement restricts the allowed values of the Majorana phases.
+Under these constraints, the allowed solutions occur only along the boundary of the effective Majorana mass, while the intermediate region is excluded because the corresponding phase combinations do not satisfy the \(R_{\nu}\) condition at the \(3\sigma\) level.
+Figure \ref{fig1}(\subref{fig1:b}) illustrates the correlation between the \( m_{ee}\) and the sum of neutrino masses(\(\Sigma m_i\)).
+The results indicate compatibility with the P20H+DESI/SDSS+DES-SN dataset, \(\Sigma m_i < 0.17\,\text{eV}\) and also with cosmological bound.